VilnaCRM-Org/frontend-spa-template/.github/ISSUE_TEMPLATE/feature_request.md

 #### Example:

 "I would like to add a dark mode option to the application.
-This feature would benefit users who prefer +a darker interface, especially in low-light environments.
-For example, users working late at night +could switch to dark mode to reduce eye strain."
+This feature would benefit users who prefer a darker interface, especially in low-light environments.
+For example, users working late at night could switch to dark mode to reduce eye strain."

 ### Tasks